 - Corneal or lenticular opacities - streaked or whorled opaque/cloudy pattern on the cornea and sometimes on the lens of the eye (Corneal verticillata and Fabry cataracts)

 - Small, sometimes clustered, slightly raised red or reddish-purple skin lesions (angiokeratoma).
-Often concentrated in but not limited to the bathing suit and trunk areas.
+Often concentrated in but not limited to the bathing trunk area.

-- Gastrointestinal issues - frequent mild to severe diarrhea, flatulence, bloating, stomach or intestinal pain and cramping
+- Gastrointestinal issues - frequent mild to severe diarrhea and/or constipation, flatulence, stomach or intestinal pain and cramping

 - Obstructive or constrictive lung disease often evidenced by wheezing, chronic cough, shortness of breath or labored breathing (dyspnea), recurring bronchitis and fatigue (often diagnosed as obstructive pulmonary disease)